JeffCordes/ProactiveMessageBot/README.md

 # ProactiveMessageBot
-A chatbot with an api to send proactive messages
+A sample chat bot on MS bot framework v4 with an additional REST api to send proactive messages